Hugo-L3174/HelpUpController/README.md

        1. [hrp4_description](https://gite.lirmm.fr/hlefevre/hrp4) is the robot model to download in your catkin data workspace.
        4. [mc_hrp4](https://gite.lirmm.fr/mc-hrp4/mc-hrp4) is the interface between `mc_rtc` and the HRP4 model.

+  * Install the required plugins:
+       1. [mc_xsens_plugin]() The plugin used to get the xsens data from the motion capture and create the datastore calls necessary to get the data.
+       2. [mc_force_shoe_plugin](https://github.com/Hugo-L3174/mc_force_shoe_plugin) The plugin used to get the 6d force vectors from the xsens force shoes prototypes.

   * Set the main robot and the controller in your `mc_rtc.yaml` configuration file:
 ```yaml